nus-tic4001-AY2021S1/ip/README.md

-# Duke project template
+# Duke - Tasks Handler

-This is a project template for a greenfield Java project.
+The project template for a greenfield Java project provided by Lecturer.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij